 Theological emphases | God’s sovereignty, providence, and glory | Sanctification alongside justification, freedom of the will |

-Sanctification | is perfected at death | can be perfected before death |
+Sanctification | Is perfected at death | Some believe it can be perfected before death |

-Baptism | Baptism is a sacrament of the New Testament, ordained by Jesus Christ, not only for the solemn admission of the party baptized into the visible Church; but also, to be unto him a sign and seal of the covenant of grace, of his ingrafting into Christ, of regeneration, of remission of sins, and of his giving up unto God through Jesus Christ, to walk in the newness of life.
+Baptism | Baptism is a sacrament of the New Testament, ordained by Jesus Christ, not only for the solemn admission of the party baptized into the visible Church; but also to be unto him a sign and seal of the covenant of grace, of his ingrafting into Christ, of regeneration, of remission of sins, and of his giving up unto God through Jesus Christ, to walk in the newness of life.
 Which sacrament is, by Christ’s own appointment, to be continued in His Church until the end of the world.
 (Westminster Confession, Ch.
-XXVIII) | to many Methodists infant baptism is an act of “prevenient grace,” embedding a desire to seek God and turn from sin |
+XXVIII) | To many Methodists, infant baptism is an act of “prevenient grace,” embedding a desire to seek God and turn from sin |

 Historic internal disagreements | Example: double predestination has been a divisive issue in some Presbyterian churches | Example: revivalism has been a divisive issue in some Methodist denominations and churches |

-Modern internal disputes | “Mainline” vs “evangelical” or “conservativism vs liberalism” on topics like the authority of the Bible, which has implications for issues like the ordination of women, same-sex marriage, gender identity, and more | same |
+Modern internal disputes | “Mainline” vs. “evangelical” or “conservativism vs. liberalism” on topics like the authority of the Bible, which has implications for issues like the ordination of women, same-sex marriage, gender identity, and more | same |

 What is “original sin”?
 The doctrine of original sin states that all people are born in a condition of guilt and are destined to experience eternal death unless there is divine intervention.

 It also states that everyone’s sinful nature inclines them to sin and evil.
 In Methodist theology, God-given prevenient grace overcomes original sin when it’s not resisted.
-(Also see Presbyterian vs Baptist: What’s the Difference?)
+(Also see Presbyterian vs. Baptist: What’s the Difference?)

 What is “total depravity”?
 Total depravity builds on the doctrine of original sin.
-It holds that every aspect (“total”) of a person is permeated with sin (“depravity”), i.e. their mind, emotions, will, and much more.
+It holds that every aspect (“total”) of a person is permeated with sin (“depravity”), i.e., their mind, emotions, will, and much more.

 A person’s free will can affect a person’s fallen state.
 Only God’s unearned mercy and grace (though not “prevenient”) that implants in a person’s mind and heart the desire to repent from sin and trust in Christ’s death and resurrection can overcome their totally depraved nature.

-List of Presbyterian and Reformed denominations
+List of Presbyterian and Reformed Denominations

 The word “Reformed” in certain uses can refer broadly to non-Catholic, non-Eastern Orthodox Christians when the context is the “Protestant Reformation.”

-Within Protestantism, “Reformed” is often used as a broad synonym for Presbyterian (e.g. “Reformed theology”) and occasionally for churches that have many Calvinist convictions (e.g. “Reformed Baptist).
+Within Protestantism, “Reformed” is often used as a broad synonym for Presbyterian (e.g., “Reformed theology”) and occasionally for churches that have many Calvinist convictions (e.g., “Reformed Baptist).
 (Also see What Bible Translation Do Presbyterians Use?)

 Historically, “Presbyterian” churches that subscribe to Calvinist theology arose in France and Scotland, while “Reformed” churches that are also Calvinist came out of the Reformation movement in Switzerland.